Customer

 Kirsch Group wanted to strengthen their work with Business Intelligence and AI, but faced a classic dilemma: investing in experienced profiles or thinking differently.

-In collaboration with KOLLAB and the Jumpstart programme, they chose to invest in young talents with strong technical skills and high learning readiness.
-The result was a team that not only solves tasks, but also contributes new perspectives on data and reporting.
+In collaboration with KOLLAB and Jumpstart, they chose to invest in young talents with strong technical skills and high learning readiness.
+Jumpstart is a concept that enables companies to activate newly qualified IT talents directly from the programs and bring them into play quickly in the business.

-Challenge: Traditional recruitment was time-consuming, resource-intensive and made it difficult to assess the real match.
+Challenge: Traditional approaches to finding new employees were time-consuming, resource-intensive and made it difficult to assess the real match.

 The need to strengthen BI and AI competencies was not up for discussion.
 The question was how to do it right.